Which courses are taught at Lucy Cavendish College?

 Will a 'false start' on another degree programme count against me?

 A significant proportion of our applicants have made subject choices at school and/or university that they later regret, and one 'false start' elsewhere is unlikely to have a bearing on our assessment, provided you explain it sensibly and supply relevant evidence on request.
-Please note, however, that applications from students who have failed at or been excluded from another medical school will not normally be considered for entry to Medicine at Cambridge.
+Please note, however, that applications from students who have failed at or have been excluded from another medical school will not normally be considered for entry to Medicine at Cambridge.

 Do you look at GCSEs?